 In principle, this program's purpose is to provide all employees with overseas experience within their first eight years with MC to keep pace with the advancing globalization of MC's businesses.
 Focusing on international on-the-job training (OJT), the program includes assignments to overseas business schools and assignments for culture and language training.
-Approximately 100 employees take part in the program every year.
+Before the COVID-19 pandemic, Approximately 100 employees took part in the program every year.

-Assignment of Global Trainees (Year ended March 2020)
+Assignment of Global Trainees (Year Ended March 2019 ~ Year Ended March 2021)